 MSC # ________

 411 S.W.
 24th Street

 San Antonio, Texas 78207

-If you have any further questions regarding mail or packages, contact the University Post Office located in the basement of Providence Hall.
+If you have any further questions regarding mail or packages, contact the on-campus post office located in St. Ann's Hall.

 The Office of Residence Life is open Monday-Friday, 9 a.m.-5 p.m.
 The office is located in the main office of the Lake View Apartments, directly across from the Worden School of Social Service.